How to Change the New Mail Sound in Office 2011 for Mac

 I just got Office for Mac 2011 yesterday and I’ve been putting it through its paces.
 The new “Ribbon” doesn’t seem intuitive yet, but that may just take time.
 Two things that I’d like to see improved:

 - There’s no way to create an automatic archive for back-ups like on the PC Outlook.

 - There’s no easy way to change the sound alerts.

 This second one began to bother me today.
-I’m a fan of Monty Python and several years ago started changing my new mail alert to a recording from the Holy Grail when Lancelot’s trusty servant Concorde gets shot with an arrow and says “Message for you, sir!”
-I wanted to change that setting in Office for Mac 2011, but the alert options only has a checkbox – the alert is either on or off.
-After some Googling and digging, here’s how to customize your alerts sounds for Office for Mac 2011:
+Several years ago I started changing my new mail alert to a recording from Monty Python’s Holy Grail.
+An arrow hits Sir Lancelot’s trusty servant Concorde and he says “Message for you, sir!”
+I wanted to change that setting in Office for Mac 2011, but the alert options only has a checkbox - the alert is either on or off.
+After some googling and digging, here’s how to customize your alerts sounds for Office for Mac 2011:

 Open your hard drive and go to Applications > Microsoft Office 2011 > Office

 Right-click (or control+click) on OutlookCore.framework and select Show Package Contents